WORCESTERSHIRE MILITARIA MUSEUM

 Maker: Bancroft.

-Tag: WWII US Army Medical Department visor cap (Manwell).
+Tag: Al-So WWII US Army Medical Department visor cap (Manwell).

 peaked visor cap US Army Doctor.
 Lt R. D. Manwell.